thoughtspot/thoughtspot.github.io/_reference/practice/pinboard-hyperlink.md

     ```
 6. Click **Save**.

-## How to link to another Pinboard
+## How to link to another Liveboard

-To add a hyperlink to another Pinboard, follow these steps:
+To add a hyperlink to another Liveboard, follow these steps:

 1. Start a new search.<br/>
-Alternatively, choose to edit an existing answer from a Pinboard.
+  Alternatively, choose to edit an existing answer from a Liveboard.

-2. Choose the target Pinboard for the link.
+2. Choose the target Liveboard for the link.

-3. Open your target Pinboard and copy the web address.
+3. Open your target Liveboard and copy the web address.

 4. Within your Search, switch to **Table View**.